A book by Margaret Hodges, a partial retelling of the epic poem The Faerie Queene

 - The Hero's Journey:

-- No Name Given: The Red Cross Knight doesn't know his birth name or where he had been born, until a good old hermit informs him was born to be Saint George of Merry England.
+- No Name Given: Subverted.
+The Red Cross Knight at first doesn't know his birth name or where he had been born, until a good old hermit informs him that he was born to be Saint George of Merry England.

 - Lady and Knight: When gentle Una saw him lying motionless, she trembled with fear and prayed for his safety.

 - Loved I Not Honor More: The brave knight tells the king that he can't stay because he has sworn to give knight's service to the Fairy Queen for six years.